bryan273/Inequality-Gender-Employment/README.md

 * Interactive dashboard, which is expected to help society to analyze and find inequality employment factors to overcome job equality.
 * Recommendation system, to help women find jobs that match their qualifications and skills.

+## Tech & Data Source
+* Google Data Studio.
+A software in making data visualizations that can be viewed interactively.
+* Python. a high-level programming language that supported by the availability of many open source libraries that help in data processing, analysis, recommendation systems, and visualization.
+Libraries that the writers used:
+  * Pandas
+  * Numpy
+  * Seaborn
+  * Textblob
+  * NLTK
+  * Scikit-learn